Kevin Seitzer

-Kevin Lee Seitzer (/ˈsaɪtsər/; born March 26, 1962) is an American former third baseman in Major League Baseball (MLB) with the Kansas City Royals, Milwaukee Brewers, Oakland Athletics, and Cleveland Indians.
-He is currently the hitting coach for the Atlanta Braves, having also coached for the Royals, the Arizona Diamondbacks and the Toronto Blue Jays.
+Kevin Lee Seitzer (/ˈsaɪtsər/; born March 26, 1962) is an American former professional baseball third baseman who is currently the hitting coach for the Seattle Mariners of Major League Baseball (MLB).
+He played in MLB for the Kansas City Royals, Milwaukee Brewers, Oakland Athletics, and Cleveland Indians.
+He has also served as the hitting coach for the Royals, Arizona Diamondbacks, Toronto Blue Jays, and Atlanta Braves.

 Playing career

 After starring at Eastern Illinois University, Seitzer was drafted by the Royals in the 11th round of the 1983 draft.
 Seitzer made his big-league debut as a September call-up in 1986 with the Royals.
 He made it to the majors to stay in 1987, where he started the season as the Royals' regular first baseman.
 He traded positions with Hall of Fame third baseman George Brett later in the season, in hopes of reducing Brett's chances of injury.
 Seitzer hit .323 with 15 home runs and 207 hits (tying the MLB record) in his rookie 1987 season and, though overshadowed by fellow rookie teammate Bo Jackson, he was selected to the American League All-Star team.

-Seitzer also became one of only (currently) three Royals to collect six hits in a nine-inning game, which he did on August 2 of that year in a 13-5 victory over the Boston Red Sox at Royals Stadium; two of those hits were home runs.
+Seitzer also became one of only (currently) three Royals to collect six hits in a nine-inning game, which he did on August 2 of that year in a 13–5 victory over the Boston Red Sox at Royals Stadium; two of those hits were home runs.
 He also had seven RBI for the day, a single-game career high.
 He joined Bob Oliver in 1969 (the franchise's inaugural season) in accomplishing this feat; Joe Randa would join them in 2004.
 Seitzer finished the 1987 season as the runner-up for the American League Rookie of the Year award, behind the Oakland A's Mark McGwire.
 He holds Royal rookie records in games (161), hits (207), singles (151) and walks (80) and is tied with Carlos Beltrán in extra-base hits (56) and total bases (301).
 He led the league in hits, singles and plate appearances (725).
 He ranks eighth on the Royals all-time list with 369 walks while his .380 career on-base percentage as a Royals is second all-time.
 He is one of six players in Royals history to top the 200 hits mark in a season (207 in 1987).
 He appeared in the postseason twice with the Indians in 1996 and 1997, appearing in the 1997 World Series for the Tribe against Florida.